stargazingv3/auto-muter/PRIVACY.md

 *   **Offline Mode:** You can disable the Extension at any time using the toggle in the popup.
 When disabled, no audio data is captured or sent to the server.
 *   **Delete a Speaker:** You can delete any enrolled speaker, which will remove their voice embeddings from our server.
-*   **Delete All My Data:** You can permanently delete all your data from our servers by clicking the "Delete All My Data" button.
-This action will erase your entire user database, including all enrolled voice embeddings.
-This action is irreversible.
+*   **Delete All My Data:** You can permanently delete all your data.
+This is a two-step process:
+        1. First, the extension sends a request to our server to delete your entire user database, including all enrolled voice embeddings.
+        2. Once the server confirms deletion, the extension will then clear its own local storage in your browser, removing your anonymous User ID and consent status.
+    This action is irreversible and fully resets the extension.
+All controls in the popup will be disabled until you close and reopen it, which will trigger the first-time consent screen again.

 ## 5. Data Sharing